 Do you have any fun projects in the works or in the back of your mind for the new year?

 I’m currently working on another sleeping animal – so far I’ve done husky, fawn, fox and hare – so that’s kind of a continuous theme.
 I’m also working on a little project of native UK ponies, I’d like to raise some awareness for these beautiful horses.
 A friend has also asked me to illustrate a very large moose to hang on his wall, I haven’t started work on that yet, but it should be a fun project, and different to my usual stuff!

 How has selling on Etsy been going since you started your shop?

 It’s been going well!
 I opened up my shop years ago back in uni, and didn’t really start to pay attention to it until around a year ago – I was travelling for a year so had quite a long break from printmaking before then.
 2018 was a great Etsy year for me, my best yet, and it’s so gratifying and amazing to think that people want to own my work.
 Fingers crossed this year will be just as good!

 What are some of your favorite printmaking art products to use (paper/ink/tools etc)?

 I have a very basic roller, but plan to invest in a professional one this year.
 Saying that, it does the job!
 I love my Jackson’s water-based inks, and couldn’t be without my Powergrip tools!
 I own two Pfeils which I have been very impressed with, and hope to invest in a few more this year.
 I swear by the traditional, hessian-backed lino – it’s very firm so allows for all those intricate details.
-I really like Khadi and Somerset paper, Khadi do a great cotton rag which is very tactile.
+I really like Khadi and Somerset paper, Khadi is a great cotton rag which is very tactile.